KwunNChen/fleet-asset-readiness-analysis-using-sql/README.md

 sqlite3 logistics.db ".read sql/99_run_all.sql"

-It will read the other sql files which creates tables, imports raw data, builds summaries, runs readiness analysis, computes risk scores, exports all outputs
+It will read the other sql files which creates tables, imports raw data, builds summaries, runs readiness analysis, computes risk scores, exports all outputs.